MVedant21/RISC-V-Reference-SoC-Tapeout-Program/README.md

 ![Alt text](2.i.jpg)

 On synthesizing DFF with synchronous reset we get NOR gate with inverted d as shown in the image below.
-However,on evaluating the boolean expression, we reach the same logic realization.
+However, on evaluating the boolean expression, we reach the same logic realization.
+The flow of commands remains the same.
+Just have to change the name of the file accordingly.

 ![Alt text](2.k.jpg)